spookeyy/stayManager/README.md

 # Hotel Management System

-Welcome to stayMAnager, a comprehensive web application for managing hotel accommodations while providing seamless user experiences for customers and efficient management tools for administrators.
+Welcome to stayManager, a comprehensive web application for managing hotel accommodations while providing seamless user experiences for customers and efficient management tools for administrators.

 ## Key Features